 One initial method is to take steps to avoid constipation, and not straining when using the bathroom.
 However, there are a variety of treatment methods for hemorrhoids.These include:

 - Eating fibre (for example, cereals, fruits and vegetables)

 - Drinking plenty of fluids, not including alcohol and caffeine

-- Avoiding co-codamol - contained in certain painkillers
+- Avoiding co-codamol - a substance found in certain painkillers

 - Exercising regularly and maintaining a healthy weight.